electronicvisions/hbp-sp9-guidebook/mc/using_spiNNaker.rst

-As explained in :ref:`building_models`, both the experiment description and the model description for the SpiNNaker system must be written as Python scripts, using the PyNN application programming interface (API), versions 0.7 or 0.8.
+As explained in :ref:`building_models`, both the experiment description and the model description for the SpiNNaker system must be written as Python scripts, using the PyNN application programming interface (API), version 0.8.
 The implementation of the `PyNN 0.8 API http://neuralensemble.org/docs/PyNN/0.8/api_reference.html`__ for the SpiNNaker system is called :py:mod:`sPyNNaker8`, and is also available as the module :py:mod:`pyNN.spiNNaker`: